 Furthermore, some places that offer public Wi-Fi limit it to members only.
-You might have to show proof of a library card in order to use your library’s Wi-Fi, or you may have to be a member of the gym if you want to take advantage of the internet there.
+You might have to show proof of a library card to use your library’s Wi-Fi, or you may have to be a member of the gym if you want to take advantage of the internet there.
 It’s always a good idea to call ahead and see what their policies are before you make a solid plan.

 If you’re stuck in a situation where you don’t have internet at home and you can’t hop in a car or on the bus, things get a bit trickier.
 There are still some options that you can consider, some of which require planning ahead and can’t be used at the last minute.

-- Places within walking distance: This one’s pretty easy, but if there’s a coffee shop or library within a reasonable walking distance, feel free to make the trek in order to use the Wi-Fi.
+- Places within walking distance: This one’s pretty easy, but if there’s a coffee shop or library within a reasonable walking distance, feel free to make the trek to use the Wi-Fi.
 It’s certainly not a convenience, but you’ll be getting some healthy exercise in while you’re at it.
 You can also try your apartment complex’s lobby, clubhouse, or leasing office (if you live in an apartment, that is).
 Most of these places offer free Wi-Fi in their common areas that’s free for residents, so be sure to check and see if that’s an option.

 - City Wi-Fi: Some cities also offer their own Wi-Fi within city limits that’s open and free to locals and tourists alike.
 Your location is also a factor in this situation, so if you don’t live within city limits, you most likely won’t get a signal.